FIXTradingCommunity/fixp-specification/v1-1/doc/07UsageExamples.md

 ### Ungraceful termination (sequence message received with lower sequence number)

 The session could also be deliberately terminated due to Sequence message received with lower than expected sequence number and then it will need to be re-established.
-The transport level connection is still open (TCP socket) therefore Negotiation is not required.
+The transport layer connection is still open (TCP socket) therefore Negotiation is not required.
 Termination due to error does not require the sender to wait for corresponding Terminate response from counterparty.

 | **Message Received**                                          | **Message Sent**     | **Session ID** | **Timestamp** | **Request Timestamp** | **Next SeqNo** | **ImplicitSeqNo** | **Client Flow** | **Server Flow** | **Code**          | **Reason**        |
 |---------------------------------------------------------------|----------------------|----------------|---------------|-----------------------|----------------|-------------------|-----------------|-----------------|-------------------|-------------------|